-This document sets out the terms and conditions that form the contract between the Customer and Irish Motorcycle Training.
-Irish Motorcycle Training (and irishmotorcycletraining.com) is a trading name of Anthony Agnew.
+This document sets out the terms and conditions that form the contract between the customer and Anthony Agnew trading as Irish Motorcycle Training. irishmotorcycletraining.com referred to in this document as Irish Motorcycle Training or IMT.

 Unless agreed in writing by Irish Motorcycle Training, these terms & conditions will apply.